 Have you been arrested in Crawford County, Ohio?
 Have you seen a friend or loved one arrested in Crawford County, Ohio?
-After an arrest or detention for a criminal offense in Crawford County, Ohio, contact an attorney who is experienced in fighting for your rights in Common Pleas Court.
+After an arrest or detention for a criminal offense in Crawford County, Ohio, contact an criminal defense attorney in Delaware who is experienced in fighting for your rights in Common Pleas Court.

 If so and you are planning for a hearing at the Court of Common Pleas in Crawford County then contact a dedicated criminal defense attorney.

 The Law Office of Brian Jones has extensive knowledge of the Court of Common Pleas, especially in Crawford County.
 We are very familiar with the staff, attorneys, and Judges which are dedicated to these Courts.